 Ease of moving accounts

 Government efforts to promote competition in the sector mean that it’s pretty easy to move your whole Cash ISA to a more ethical provider should you choose.
 In theory it should take no more than 15 days, but you should follow advice on how to do it without losing its tax free status.
-Contacting the new provider is usually the best place to start, but there’s also lots of online guides such as this one from the British Bankers’ Association.
+Contacting the new provider is usually the best place to start.